chef/knife-ec2/README.md

 ### `knife ec2 server list`

 Outputs a list of all servers in the currently configured AWS account. **Note, this shows all instances associated with the account, some of which may not be currently managed by the Chef server.**

-### `knife ec2 flavor list`

-Outputs a list of all instance types comprising varying combinations of CPU, memory, storage, and architecture capacity of the currently configured AWS account. **Note, this shows all instances type associated with the account.**

 ### `knife ec2 server delete`